 We all have to deal with budgets, and crates can range in cost from affordable to expensive.
 If you have a dog who doesn’t become anxious when left alone or is a smaller breed, you may not need the high-grade steel.
 On the other end, if you do have an aggressive dog, it will benefit you and the dog to purchase the best crate no matter the cost.

-- If you will be adding a dog pillow to the crate, don’t forget to take that into consideration with the amount of space it take up.
+- If you will be adding a dog pillow to the crate, don’t forget to consider that with the amount of space it takes up.

 - If you are getting a crate for a puppy, think about how big they will be when they are an adult.
 If they will still be using a crate, you may want to get one that they can grow in to.